ChilliCream/graphql-workshop/docs/6-subscriptions.md

     dotnet run --project GraphQL
     ```

-1. Validate that you see your new queries and mutations with Banana Cake Pop.
+1. Validate that you see your new queries and mutations with Nitro.

 ## Adding an `onSessionScheduled` subscription